 - 3. First name, middle initial (if any) and family name of all authors – no degree/ titles/ positions of responsibility.
 All those listed as authors must fulfil the ICMJE criteria – please see the ‘Authorship’ section of the Ethics Policy for further guidance.;

-- 4. Affiliations should be written after the authors list as follows and linked to authors with corresponding superscript Arabic numeral: Department/Division/Unit name, if any; affiliation name/City (without state)/Country.
+- 4. Affiliations should be written after the authors list as follows and linked to authors with corresponding superscript lower case letter: Department/Division/Unit name, if any; affiliation name/City (without state)/Country.